trezzuri/erpnext-docs/docs/pt/accounts/sales-invoice.md

 * **Debit To**: The account against which receivable will be booked for this Customer.
-* **Is Opening Entry**: If this is an opening entry to affect your accounts select 'Yes'. i.e. if you're migrating from another ERP to SOMA mid year, you might want to use an Opening Entry to update account balances in SOMA.
+* **Is Opening Entry**: If this is an opening entry to affect your accounts select 'Yes'. i.e. if you're migrating from another ERP to ERPNext mid year, you might want to use an Opening Entry to update account balances in ERPNext.
 * **Remarks**: Any additional remarks about the Sales Invoice can be added here.